Woysful/Fix-Link-Embeding/README.md

 ## Installation

-Download the source code or archive from the release tab and put the folder from the archive in the folder with the other plugins.
+[Download](https://github.com/Woysful/Fix-Link-Embeding/releases/latest/download/Fix-Link-Embeding.zip) the archive from the release tab or the source code and put the folder from the archive in the folder with the other plugins.

 The usuall path to the plugin folder is: `%appdata%\FlowLauncher\Plugins\`